QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints.md

 :::

 ### Grain inputs & outputs
-Inputs and outputs a used both in the blueprint level and in the grains level.
+Inputs and outputs are used both in the blueprint level and in the grains level.
 Grains can use inputs and outputs to pass data between IaC components, validate information and eventually lead to reducing the amount of IaC components that needs to be maintained by the organization.

 In the below example, a Terraform deployment generates a connection string to a managed database that can then be utilized by the application itself using the ability to pass output from one grain as a input to the other.
 ```yaml"